Doc status: Latest (rolling). See Versions.

 - All privileged actions are checked server-side:

-- Authentication: Firebase ID token verification
+- Mobile auth: Firebase ID token verification

 - Authorization: group manager role checks in Firestore